-The management company should demonstrate that those representatives and agents (including for example, administrators, custodian, brokers, valuation agents) appointed by it possess sufficient know-how and experience in dealing with hedge funds.
+The management company must demonstrate that those representatives and agents (including for example, administrators, custodian, brokers, valuation agents)

+appointed by it possess sufficient know-how and experience in dealing with hedge funds.

-In the case of the management of a FoHFs, the management company should have in place a due diligence process for the selection of the underlying funds and on-going monitoring of their activities.
-The management company should demonstrate its ability to assess and monitor the performance of the managers of the underlying funds, and the ability to replace the underlying funds whenever necessary to protect the interests of holders.
-The management company should submit a plan to explain its due diligence and on-going monitoring processes and include a summary of the plan in the offering document of the scheme.
+In the case of the management of a FoHFs, the management company must:

+- (a) have in place a due diligence process for the selection of the underlying funds and on-going monitoring of their activities; - (b) demonstrate its ability to assess and monitor the performance of the managers of the underlying funds, and the ability to replace the underlying funds whenever necessary to protect the interests of holders; and - (c) submit a plan to explain its due diligence and on-going monitoring processes (containing, among others, the frequency of reporting and evaluation of the underlying funds, and measures adopted by the management company to ensure investment and operational risks of the underlying funds are analysed and controlled) and include a summary of the plan in the offering document of the scheme.